-Since our inception in 2001, IPCybercrime has been involved in many cases that warrant review and have garnered academic citations.
-An academic or scholarly journal is a peer-reviewed or refereed periodical in which scholarship relating to a particular academic discipline is published.
+Since our inception in 2001, IPCybercrime has been involved in many cases that are cited in top law journals.
+An academic or scholarly law journal is a peer-reviewed or refereed periodical in which scholarship relating to a particular academic discipline is published.
 Academic journals serve as forums for the introduction and presentation for scrutiny of new research, and the critique of existing research.
 Content typically takes the form of articles presenting original research, review articles, and book reviews.
 The purpose of an academic journal, according to the first editor of the world’s oldest academic journal Henry Oldenburg, is to give researchers a venue to “impart their knowledge to one another, and contribute what they can to the Grand design of improving natural knowledge, and perfecting all Philosophical Arts, and Sciences.”
 The term academic journal applies to scholarly publications in all fields; this article discusses the aspects common to all academic field journals.
 Scientific journals and journals of the quantitative social sciences vary in form and function from journals of the humanities and qualitative social sciences; their specific aspects are separately discussed.
 Here are a list of some of the academic journals that have sources and/or cited our cases.